Table of Contents[Hide][Show]

 The next morning at 4 am, we were up again and in a taxi on the way back to that thatched roof airport.
 Thankfully, even with the language barrier, we were able to get there uneventfully, get our boarding passes and check in.
 Our flight was slightly delayed, but we made it and were on a very bittersweet way home.

-We made it back the the Miami airport with just 20 minutes until our next flight took off.
+We made it back to the Miami airport with just 20 minutes until our next flight took off.
 If you’ve ever been through the Miami airport, you probably know that there was approximately 0% chance of making it through customs, security, and boarding in time to make that flight but we gave it our most valiant effort!

 Tip #7: When booking flights, make sure there is enough time to get through customs and security between connections on your first leg back into the US.